thenativeweb/wolkenkit/README.md

 For details see the [wolkenkit website](https://www.wolkenkit.io) and the [documentation](https://docs.wolkenkit.io).
 Also, you are welcome to <a href="http://slackin.wolkenkit.io" target="_blank" rel="noopener noreferrer">join us on Slack</a>, and have a look at the [previously asked questions at Stack Overflow](http://stackoverflow.com/questions/tagged/wolkenkit).

 If you are curious on what's next, have a look at the [roadmap](roadmap.md).

+## Sample applications

+There are a number of sample applications available:

+- [wolkenkit-boards](https://github.com/thenativeweb/wolkenkit-boards) is a team collaboration application.
+- [wolkenkit-geocaching](https://github.com/revrng/wolkenkit-geocaching) is a geocaching application.
+- [wolkenkit-nevercompletedgame](https://github.com/thenativeweb/wolkenkit-nevercompletedgame) is a mystery game.
+- [wolkenkit-template-chat](https://github.com/thenativeweb/wolkenkit-template-chat) is a simple messaging application.
+- [wolkenkit-todomvc](https://github.com/thenativeweb/wolkenkit-todomvc) is a todo list application.

 ## Getting help